AghilasSini/Multran/README.md

-# Tacotron-2:
+# MulTran :
-Tensorflow implementation of DeepMind's Tacotron-2.
+This an adapt version of the [Tacotran-2] (https://github.com/Rayhane-mamah/Tacotron-2) which is Tensorflow implementation of DeepMind's Tacotron-2.
 A deep neural network architecture described in this paper: [Natural TTS synthesis by conditioning Wavenet on MEL spectogram predictions](https://arxiv.org/pdf/1712.05884.pdf)

 # Repository Structure: